Building Science Hall of Fame

 Wrote the original building science book, De Architectura.

-Many contributions to the building and design industry related to site planning, water distribution, enclosure assemblies, indoor comfort, indoor air quality, material durability, constructability, daylighting, and more.
+Many contributions to the building and design industry related to site planning, water distribution, enclosure assemblies, indoor air quality, material durability, constructability, daylighting, and more.

 https://en.wikipedia.org/wiki/Vitruvius